You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 You can apply to study one of our 23 creative degree courses via UCAS, including entry to second and third year.

 All of our courses take place on one site, so we don’t have a campus code.

 We’ll use your completed UCAS form to make decisions about your application.
 Make sure you include all of the qualifications that you have and are currently taking.
 You can also tell us about any work experience that you've done.

 In your personal statement, we’d like to know more about why you're interested in the course, the key influences on your work and what you hope to do after your studies.
 There’s more advice in our personal statement guide.

 If you're unsure how to apply via UCAS.
 Please contact us for more information at email@example.com.

-If you do apply after 26 January, you should be aware that places may be limited on our courses.
+If you apply after 31 January, you should be aware that places may be limited on our courses.
 If you require a visa, we advise you to get started on your application as soon as you can.
 You can read more about visas.